pujakumari12322367/Esports-Team-Management/README.md

 # Esports-Team-Management
-It is a  group project
+It is a  group project and we have created an AI chatbot for data collection.